Plat Plotter is a

 Markup Language and GPS Exchange format.

-- Windows 7 running Firefox, Chrome and Internet Explorer
+- Windows 7 and 8 running Firefox, Chrome and Internet Explorer

 - iPad running Safari